Error: Contact form not found.

 Frequently Asked Questions (FAQs)

-Yes—if your equity is below your state’s exemption limit, you can typically keep the car.
+If your equity is below your state’s exemption limit, keeping the car may be possible, depending on the circumstances.

 Yes, if you’re current or include the loan in a Chapter 13 repayment plan.
 In Chapter 7, you may need to reaffirm the loan.